mckennalab/FlashFry/README.md

  --enzyme spcas9ngg
 ```

 Now we discover candidate targets and their potential off-target in the test data (takes a few seconds).
-Here we're using the EMX1 target with some random sequence flanking the target site:
+Here we're using the EMX1 target with some  sequence flanking the target site.
+This flanking sequnce is needed by on-target scoring metrics to fully evaluate the target's efficiency:

 ```shell
 java -Xmx4g -jar FlashFry-assembly-1.12.jar \